InternLM/HuixiangDou/README.md

    remote_llm_model = "moonshot-v1-128k"
    ```

-   We also support chatgpt API.
+   We also support chatgpt.
 Note that this feature will increase response time and operating costs.

 3. Repo search enhancement